Herb Taylor (American football)

-Herbert Reginald Taylor, II (born September 22, 1984) is an American former professional football offensive tackle.
+Herbert Reginald Taylor, II (born September 22, 1984) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was selected by the Kansas City Chiefs in the sixth round of the 2007 NFL draft.
-He played college football at Texas Christian.
+He played college football for the TCU Horned Frogs.

 Taylor was also a member of the Denver Broncos, New York Giants, Las Vegas Locomotives, Green Bay Packers, and Jacksonville Jaguars.

 Early life

 Taylor was a letterman in football, baseball and track at Hightower High School in the Houston area before playing college football at Texas Christian University (TCU) in Fort Worth.

 College career

 At TCU, he started all 48 games of his college career, a school record.

 Professional career

 Kansas City Chiefs

 Taylor was selected by the Kansas City Chiefs in the sixth round, with the 196th overall pick, of the 2007 NFL draft.
 He officially signed with the team on July 25, 2007.
 He played in two games for the Chiefs in 2007.
 Taylor appeared in all 16 games, starting one, during the 2008 season.
 He was released by the Chiefs on September 4, 2009.